 Gibb’s Farm, Karatu

-This morning we drive to Tarangire National Park, and begin our game drive immediately upon arrival.
-Tarangire is best known for its large herds of elephants and the unique baobab trees that dot the landscape.
+By afternoon, we drive to Tarangire National Park, best known for its large herds of elephants and the unique baobab trees that dot the landscape.
 We will also see a wide range of other animals, from the diminutive dik dik and rock hyrax to the majestic giraffe.

 After spending much of the day observing the wildlife, we arrive at our home for the next two nights.
 Swala Camp looks east over the Gursi Swamp, which acts as a giant sponge, soaking up water in the green season and then slowly releasing it during the dry season.
 The Gursi Swamp is one of the few sources of permanent water in the Tarangire ecosystem.
 Massive concentrations of wildlife migrate to these few water sources during the dry season allowing for spectacular game viewing.
 It is a treat to shake off the dust after a day of game viewing, and sit on the terrace overlooking the park, enjoying a cool drink before an excellent dinner.